 Mohammad also represents the Florida House of Representatives on issues of statewide importance.
 His work for the House spans two speakerships on issues as varied as cannabis regulation and transportation policy.

 Mohammad’s active litigation practice includes work on other matters as well.

-In addition to environmental litigation, among other things, Mohammad has represented both a local government and a telecommunications provider in litigation under the Telecommunications Act of 1996, a multinational oil company in litigation arising from allegations of price-gouging, a multinational automobile manufacturer in litigation arising from a tax dispute, a majority African-American city and city commissioners in defense of a Voting Rights Act claim, a father and his young son separated at the border under the Trump Administration’s immigration policies, an independent candidate for President of the United States during the 2016 election, and former U.S. Attorney General Ed Meese as an amicus curiae in a First Amendment case before the U.S. Supreme Court.
+In addition to environmental litigation, among other things, Mohammad has represented both a local government and a telecommunications provider in litigation under the Telecommunications Act of 1996, a multinational oil company in litigation arising from allegations of price-gouging, a multinational automobile manufacturer in litigation arising from a tax dispute, a majority African-American city and city commissioners in defense of a Voting Rights Act claim, and former U.S. Attorney General Ed Meese as an amicus curiae in a First Amendment case before the U.S. Supreme Court.

 While he calls Tallahassee home, Mohammad is a proud triple Gator who roots for all things orange and blue.
 He encourages others in Tallahassee to do the same.

 BAR & COURT ADMISSIONS